PriyaPalak/PriyaPalak/README.md

 ## Hi there! 🙋‍♀️

-I am Priya Palak, a self-taught data analyst and final-year undergraduate student at Delhi University.
+I am Priya Palak, a data analyst working at United Airlines.

 ### ✨ About me in 30 seconds ✨

  - Self-taught Data Analyst
- - Final-year Undergrad Student at Delhi University
+ - Studied Statistics at Delhi University, 2023 graduate
- - Big believer of taking one step at a time
  - Started learning Data Skills in **May 2021**
+ - Strongly believe in taking one step at a time

 ### 💡 Skills and Tools

-- Skills: Data Cleaning, Data Wrangling, Exploratory Data Analysis, Data Visualisation and Dashboarding
+- Skills: Data Cleaning, Data Wrangling, Exploratory Data Analysis, Data Visualisation, and Dashboarding
-- Tools: Excel, SQL, Tableau and Python (Numpy, Pandas, Matplotlib and Seaborn)
+- Tools: Excel, SQL, Tableau, and Python (Numpy, Pandas, Matplotlib, and Seaborn)

 ### 📚 Portfolio Projects